Changissnz/goals/README.md

 # Empire

-Is best learned fabout through the history books.
+Is best learned about through the history books.
 There are only facts, beliefs, and constructs in
 this life you live.